berkleysayaka/DATA205-berkleysayaka/README.md

 # Key Variables for Analysis
 To analyze discrimination patterns in the DMV area, I want to focus on the following variables from HMDA data:
 1. Income: This can show whether or not there is discrimination by income when it comes to loaning money.
-2. Sex: This can assist in revealing the gender bias in lending.
+2. Sex: This can assist in revealing the sex bias in lending.
-3. Race: This can be used to identify racial discrimination in the provision of mortgages.
+3. Ethnicity: This can be used to identify racial discrimination in the provision of mortgages.
 4. Places - Geographic unit: Comparing the lending data for various areas in the DMV region - Likely census tract/ county code
 5. Age: This can go a long way in explaining whether or not age-biased mortgage lending exists.
 6. Lender(Financial institution): Examining data by lender shows differences in the behaviors of different lender companies.